+Recognizes an emergency situation and responds effectively to safeguard the patient and other caregivers.
+Transfers knowledge from one situation to another.
+Accurately processes information on medication containers, physicians' orders, and monitor and equipment calibrations, printed documents, flow sheets, graphic sheets, medication administration records, other medical records and policy and procedure manuals.
+Punctuality/ work habits Ability to adhere to MaricopaNursing policies, procedures and requirements as described in the Student Nurse Handbook, college catalog and student handbook and course syllabus.
 Ability to complete classroom and clinical assignments and submit assignments at the required time.
 Ability to adhere to classroom and clinical schedules.
+Attends class and clinical assignments punctually.
+Reads, understands and adheres to all policies related to classroom and clinical experiences.
 Contact the instructor in advance of any absence or late arrival.
 Understands and completes classroom and clinical assignments by due date and time.
 Environment Recognize the personal risk for exposure to health hazards.
 Use equipment in laboratory or clinical settings needed to provide patient care.
 Tolerate exposure to allergens (latex, chemical, etc.) Tolerate wearing protective equipment (e.g. mask, gown, gloves) Takes appropriate precautions for possible exposures such as communicable disease, blood borne pathogens, and latex.
 Uses personal protective equipment (PPE) appropriately.